artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 ## RVfpga-Pipeline
-RVfpga-Pipeline is a simulator of the VeeR EH1 pipeline (more details about this simulator are provided in the [Presentation-Lab2](https://drive.google.com/file/d/1LVfQ7ZxzACyaZoCJrFv6PCeGkGhF5cuW/view?usp=sharing) mentioned above and more details about the EH1 core are provided in the [VeeR-EH1_Microarchitecture](https://drive.google.com/file/d/1rSlwCzcHD4F_S4YFLCFn3L0VNXH_sv7L/view?usp=drive_link) also mentioned above).
+RVfpga-Pipeline is a simulator of the VeeR EH1 pipeline.
 The simulator can be used from VSCode - PlatformIO.
-We will use an existing project, where we will copy the different codes that we will test during the practice.
+Follow the next steps to simulate an example running on the RVfpga-Pipeline simulator:

-From time 3:12 to time 11:10 of the following video, you can visualize an example of the RVfpga-Pipeline simulator running a program: [RVfpgaToolsVideo](https://youtu.be/Z8QcQRW7F4s?si=8g_GSFpHmIsMQrzI&t=192) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaToolsEnglishVideo](https://youtu.be/HuAF2XOMQmQ?si=-LpY-J7f-ng9AYAa&t=192), you can watch an AI-translated-to-Chinese version of the video here [RVfpgaToolsChineseVideo](https://youtu.be/A_c8GACrW9w?si=gst8rw2755R_JtMA&t=192), or you can enable the subtitles in the original video).
+*NOTE-1: From time 3:12 to time 11:10, this video [RVfpgaToolsVideo](https://youtu.be/Z8QcQRW7F4s?si=8g_GSFpHmIsMQrzI&t=192) illustrates the RVfpga-Pipeline simulator running a program (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaToolsEnglishVideo](https://youtu.be/HuAF2XOMQmQ?si=-LpY-J7f-ng9AYAa&t=192), you can watch an AI-translated-to-Chinese version of the video here [RVfpgaToolsChineseVideo](https://youtu.be/A_c8GACrW9w?si=gst8rw2755R_JtMA&t=192), or you can enable the subtitles in the original video).*

-Follow the next steps:
-*NOTE: The RVfpga-Pipeline simulator provided may differ a bit from the one used in the documents/slides/videos.
+*NOTE-2: The RVfpga-Pipeline simulator provided may differ a bit from the one used in the documents/slides/videos.
 For example, the latest version specifies, at the Decode Stage, if the operands come from the Register File or the Immediate (text **(RF/Im)** and red color), or from a Bypass Path (text **(Byp)** and green color).*

 1. Open VSCode.
 2. Open the project (File - Open Folder) located at the following path: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/ProyectoP2```